 Yet this deal is the most direct, workable route to blocking every pathway Iran has to a bomb.

-It completely defangs Iran’s nuclear infrastructure by effectively eliminating uranium stockpiles, cutting centrifuges by two-thirds and preventing acquisition of plutonium.
+It completely defangs Iran’s nuclear infrastructure by effectively eliminating uranium stockpiles, cutting centrifuges by two-thirds and preventing the acquisition of plutonium.

 6) It exposed Iran’s entire nuclear program to global scrutiny

 Opponents of the agreement argue that this deal allows Iran to still engage in some nuclear research and development.